lac-dcc/sepe/README.md

 };
 ```

+*If in doubt, we always recommend using the synthesizedOffXorHash variant, according to our benchmarks.*
 Copy and paste the desired hash function, in this example, `synthesizedOffXorHash`, into your codebase and then add its name as the third argument in the std::unordered_map template.

 ```cpp